mjoellnier/micronaut-vs-quarkus/README.md

     -Dpath="/hello"
 ```

-This command took on my machine 18.002s - not bad at all.
+This command took on my machine 18.002s.
 It created the following:

 - the basic project structure for a Maven project
 - a `GreetingResource` file that exposes a `/hello` REST endpoint